pshihn/shihn.ca/posts/2020/resizing-rotated-elements.md

 Let's address the first issue.
 As we move the bottom-right corner we want to ensure that the top-left corner does not change.
 Which means, **when we resize a rotated rectangle, we should also update its position**.

 Let's calculate the coordinates for `A'`.
-We can use a [rotation matrix](https://en.wikipedia.org/wiki/Rotation_matrix) to calculate the coordinates.
+We can use a [rotation matrix](https://en.wikipedia.org/wiki/Rotation_matrix) to do that.
 We also have to consider that the rotation does not happen around the origin of the canvas, but around the center of the rectangle.

-Center of the rectangle `cx, cy` are simple to calculate:
+First let's establish the center of the rectangle `cx, cy`:
 ```javascript
 // For a rectangle with top-left at x, y
 const cx = rectangle.x + rectangle.width / 2;